 Nevertheless, the track is something of a unique proposition, set on the tourist destination island of Lombok and in a hugely important market for motorcycle manufacturers.
 The whole project is also important to the local government, which is looking to boost interest in the area and help it recover from the series of earthquakes experienced by the island in 2018.

-Instead it was Mandalika which found favour and an announcement was made in early 2019 that it would host not only MotoGP but also the World Superbike Championships from 2021 onwards in a five-year deal.
+Instead it was Mandalika which found favour when the project was given a boost in late 2018 when Dorna boss Carmelo Ezpaleta visited Mandalika to meet with the project's backers.
+An announcement followed in early 2019 that Mandalika would host not only MotoGP but also the World Superbike Championships from 2021 onwards in a five-year deal.

 MRK1 Consulting, along with RoadGrip Motorsport, was appointed by the Indonesian Tourism Development Corporation (IDTC) to plan, implement and also run the new circuit.

 "We are very conscious that when we announced this project there was a reasonable amount of scepticism about the concept of a street circuit," Mark Hughes of MRK1 Consulting said during a presentation of the project.
 "We have to make very clear that the track has been designed and built to the appropriate FIM safety standards for MotoGP."

 The design of the circuit, featuring a 4.32-kilometre layout with 17 corners, was approved by FIM Safety Officer Franco Uncini and while largely a ground-up design, has been influenced by some of the tourist resort's existing masterplan.

 "The master plan for the resort was actually finished before we got involved.
 And then between Roadgrip, MRK1 and ITDC we've tweaked that track design," Hughes said.